 KSSS employ a H&S advisor to specifically undertake a comprehensive RA of each WEX placement - without this no KSSS student will be placed in WEX.
 This is independent of KSSS staff.
-Mis Sultan does have a general RA for most jobs for her and each student to review to help ascertain if the WEX placement is likely to be suitable before sourcing a placement.
+Miss Wright does have a general RA for most jobs for her and each student to review to help ascertain if the WEX placement is likely to be suitable before sourcing a placement.

-To be completed BEFORE the WEX placement AND handed to the Key Contact Staff (Copy kept by Miss K Sultan coordinator) data shared with Careers Advisor, SLT.
+To be completed BEFORE the WEX placement AND handed to the Key Contact Staff (Copy kept by Miss K Wright Coordinator) data shared with SLT.